FAQs

 We shall only correspond with the person who has ordered the DNA test (the ordering party), unless we receive their written permission to enter into correspondence with those other parties involved in the paternity testing case.
 We will only discuss the case if we are confident we are talking to the ordering party.
 Please expect that we will ask you for your case number and certain other details of the case.

-After we have sent out your DNA test reports, we will store your DNA samples for three months and after this period, they are incinerated.
+After we have sent out your DNA test reports, we will store your physical DNA samples for three months and after this period, they are incinerated.

-We strongly recommend that you save a paper or electronic copy of the Test Report for future reference as your account login details will be destroyed 12 months following reporting stage and we will have no access to your information.
+We strongly recommend that you save a paper or electronic copy of the Test Report for future reference as your account login details will be deleted 12 months following reporting stage and we will have no access to your information.

 If you lose the Test Report, we cannot re-issue this after 12 months following reporting stage and a new test would need to be ordered.